Do LLMs Understand Visual Anomalies? Uncovering LLM's Capabilities in Zero-shot Anomaly Detection: Experiments

 \subsection{\bblue{Zero-shot anomaly detection}}

-\bblue{ In Table~\ref{tab:zero-shot}, we compare \name with prior arts on MVTec and VisA benchmarks for both image-level and pixel-level zero-shot anomaly detection. } Specifically, we compare \name with CLIP-AC~\cite{radford2021learning} for image-level anomaly detection, Trans-MM~\cite{chefer2021generic} for pixel-level anomaly detection, and WinCLIP~\cite{jeong2023winclip} and AnoVL~\cite{deng2023anovl} for both image-level and pixel-level anomaly detection. \bblue{ For fairness, we use AnoVL$^-$~\cite{deng2023anovl} for comparison, representing AnoVL without fine-tuning and data augmentation, while the comparison with the complete AnoVL is presented in Sec.~\ref{exp:full_shot}. } More details about the baselines are available in the Appendix A. For both image-level and pixel-level VAD, \name demonstrates significant improvements over all baselines across all metrics on both benchmarks. \bblue{ Notably, compared to the runner-up, we achieve a 12.1\% enhancement in PRO for pixel-level anomaly detection on MVTec and a 8.9\% improvement on VisA.
-Similarly, for image-level anomaly detection, we outperform the suboptimal method by 1.5\% on MVTec and by 4.0\% on VisA in terms of AUROC. } A detailed breakdown of these gains is presented in Section~\ref{exp:ablation} through ablation studies.
+\bblue{ In Table~\ref{tab:zero-shot}, we compare \name with prior arts on MVTec and VisA benchmarks for both image-level and pixel-level zero-shot anomaly detection. } Specifically, we compare \name with CLIP-AC~\cite{radford2021learning} for image-level anomaly detection, Trans-MM~\cite{chefer2021generic} for pixel-level anomaly detection, and WinCLIP~\cite{jeong2023winclip} and AnoVL~\cite{deng2023anovl} for both image-level and pixel-level anomaly detection. \bblue{ For fairness, we use AnoVL$^-$~\cite{deng2023anovl} for comparison, representing AnoVL without fine-tuning and data augmentation, while the comparison with the complete AnoVL is presented in Sec.~\ref{exp:full_shot}. } For both image-level and pixel-level VAD, \name demonstrates significant improvements over all baselines across all metrics on both benchmarks. \bblue{ Notably, compared to the runner-up, we achieve a 12.1\% enhancement in PRO for pixel-level anomaly detection on MVTec and a 8.9\% improvement on VisA.
+Similarly, for image-level anomaly detection, we outperform the suboptimal method by 1.5\% on MVTec and by 4.0\% on VisA in AUROC. } A detailed breakdown of these gains is presented in Section~\ref{exp:ablation} through ablation studies.

 \textbf{Qualitative results.} In Figure~\ref{fig:visualization}, qualitative results for different objects with various anomalies are showcased.
-In all instances, \name yields an anomaly map that exhibits greater concentration on the ground truth compared to previous methods, aligning with the findings from the quantitative results. \bblue{ Subtle, \name fares better under various sizes and quantities of anomalies, demonstrating its versatility. } More visualizations can be found in the Appendix C.
+In all instances, \name yields an anomaly map that exhibits greater concentration on the ground truth compared to previous methods, aligning with the findings from the quantitative results. \bblue{ Subtle, \name fares better under various sizes and quantities of anomalies, demonstrating its versatility. }